Page cover

 • Social-engineering-based recovery attempts

-These protections combine OS security guarantees, cryptographic verification, and user-controlled authentication rather than relying on centralized trust.
+These protections combine OS security, cryptographic verification, and user-controlled authentication rather than relying only on centralized trust.

 Last updated